gmitch215/TestMC/README.md

 > [!NOTE]
 > By using this GitHub Action you agree to the official [Minecraft EULA](https://www.minecraft.net/en-us/eula).
+>
+> This GitHub Action is not affiliated with Mojang or Microsoft.

 ## 📦 Setup

+> [!WARNING]
+> Because of the way the server exists, it is impossible to determine when the server crashes or an error is detected in the server.
+This is planned to be changed in a future release.

 ### Example Files